voipnorm/telehealthPresence/README.md

 # Telehealth Presence Application

-A mix of Spark bot and XMPP application, TPA allows additional XMPP presence states for Cisco video codecs inside of a Jabber XMPP environment.
+A mix of Webex Teams chatbot and XMPP application, TPA allows additional XMPP presence states for Cisco video codecs inside of a Jabber XMPP environment.

 There are a number of components to this application:
 * XMPP account registration for telehealth carts
-* Spark chat bot to do reporting and control of application(bulk uploads and application troubleshooting)
+* Webex Teams chat bot to do reporting and control of application(bulk uploads and application troubleshooting)
 * Tracking availability of video endpoint administration pages to verify endpoint availability for enhanced presence status
 * Poll video endpoints API for people presence and other information such as DND.
+* Automatically update IP changes from CUCM using MAC information.
+* MongoDB backend holds user, endpoint and space collections.
+* Web admin interface for adding and removing users and endpoints.
+* REST API service that allows administration and publish endpoint status.
 All pieces work together to create an application that can add additional presence states for video endpoints similar to Cisco Movi.

 [![Jabber Endpoint presence](/img/jabberPresence.png?raw=true)]